WahajK/Deployed_Honeypot/README.md

 # IoT Honeypot

-This repository contains a deployed honeypot designed to detect and log unauthorized access attempts.
+This repository contains a simple IoT honeypot for application layer running on Constrained Application Protocol (CoAP).

 ## Features

-- **Attack Logs**: The `Attacks` directory contains logs of various attack attempts captured by the honeypot.
+- **Attack**: The `Attacks` directory contains various attacks that were attempted on the Honeypot.
+In case of an attack, the details of the attacker are collected and saved into the logs file.

-- **CoAP Honeypot**: The `CoAP` directory includes a Constrained Application Protocol (CoAP) honeypot setup to detect CoAP-based attacks.
+- **CoAP Honeypot**: The `CoAP` directory includes a Constrained Application Protocol (CoAP) honeypot setup.

-- **Web Interface**: The `website` directory hosts a simple web interface for visualizing attack data.
+- **Web Interface**: The `website` directory hosts a simple web interface which acts as the application that will be under attack and will be the honeypot.

 ## Getting Started